 The biggest misconception I encounter is about pressure ratings.
 People see a high PSI rating on a hydraulic hose and assume it’s an over-engineered, safer option for a lower-pressure air system.
 But this is where the danger lies.

-The key difference is the compressibility of the fluid.
+The key difference is the compressibility of the hydraulic fluid.
 When a hydraulic hose fails, the incompressible oil leaks out, and the pressure drops relatively quickly and non-violently.
 This is a mess, but it’s not an explosion.

 Compressed air, on the other hand, is a different beast entirely.
 It stores a tremendous amount of potential energy.
 When an air hose fails, that stored energy is released instantly and explosively.